 Japan is a country where ostensive humility prevails over and above over almost any other social norm.
 Japanese people appear to say some variant of the word ‘sorry’ at almost every juncture during their day—even when they have done nothing wrong!

 However, it may surprise you to know that there is no one word used universally to mean ‘sorry’ in Japanese, and choosing which word to use for which occasion can be a bit of a minefield for foreign speakers at times.
 With giving an apology being such a virtuous act, it’s important to get it right.

 Being a too-big-for-japan clumsy foreigner means that when I’m in Japan, I find myself apologising things left, right and center, meaning that I’m probably more acquainted than most with the myriad of different ways of saying ‘sorry’ in Japanese.
-In the first of these two posts, we’ll look at some every-day ways to say sorry, and in part two we’ll explore the more formal ways to apologise.
+In the first of these two posts, we’ll look at some every-day ways to say sorry, and in part two we’ll explore some of the more formal ways to apologise in Japanese.

 Can’t read the かな in this post?
 Learn hiragana & katakana and never regret it!

 The word for ‘excuse me’ in Japanese is すみません, and it is used a lot.
 If you’re looking to ask somebody to move so you can get off a train, catch the attention of a cashier, or just do anything that involves a slight change to the circumstances of another against their will, you say すみません.
 The word comes from sumu (済む – to end), and literally means ‘it hasn’t ended’, meaning that you are indebted for your interlocutor’s forgiveness or kindness.

 You can use すみません when you didn’t quite catch what somebody said, just like we would say ‘sorry’ in English.